nilsMontenegro/SiRPG/README.md

 The result has then to be greater or equal a given threshold for the action to succeed.
 The threshold can be either fixed for a static obstacle or an opposing skill check for a competition against another character.

-### Helping other Players

-In some situations characters can help each other with their skill checks.
-Those situations are usually calm enough to think things through and have some possibility for the characters to interact.
-In those situations one other player can describe how he would help the action of another.
-The helping character then chooses which of his attribute or profession scores can be applied.
-This score is then added to the skill checks result.

-Note that only one help action can be added per skill check and that a battle typically is not a calm enough situation.

 ### Using Equipment and the Environment

 Using equipment can help you accieve a task.